|The Frankfurt-Tipp rating:|

-Decades ago Dan Torrance (Ewan McGregor) was confronted with the traumatic events in the Overlook Hotel as a child.
-Meanwhile he has come to terms with his past as well as with his ability, the "Shining".
-But the ghosts of his past catch up with Dan when he meets the young Abra (Kyliegh Curran), who, like him, has the shining at her disposal.
-It is this supernatural power that brought the two together.
-But Abra is not the only one who can feel the shining in others.
-Also the members of the True Knot around the unscrupulous Rose the Hat (Rebecca Ferguson) are in their insatiable thirst for immortality in search of people with the Shining on which they feed.
-Together Dan and Abra want to take up the fight with Rose the Hat - but for that Dan has to face the demons of his childhood…
+Decades have passed since Dan Torrance (Ewan McGregor) was confronted with the traumatic events at the Overlook Hotel as a child.
+He has since come to terms with his past as well as his ability, the Shining.
+But the ghosts of his past catch up with Dan when he meets young Abra (Kyliegh Curran), who, like him, has the Shining.
+It is this psychic power that has brought the two together.
+But Abra isn't the only one who can sense the Shining in others.
+The members of the True Knot led by the ruthless Rose the Hat (Rebecca Ferguson), in their insatiable thirst for immortality, are also on the lookout for people with the Shining to feed on.
+Together, Dan and Abra plan to take on Rose the Hat - but to do so, Dan must face the demons of his childhood.

-While Kyliegh Curran proves to be a real new discovery, of which you will certainly see more, Rebecca Ferguson as a cold-blooded, supernatural killer can make the audience shiver.
-You can tell that Ferguson enjoyed playing such an evil character.
-And if Rose the Hat is really in her element, then the movie can be quite disturbing and bloodthirsty at times.
-But there are also many quieter moments in which Flanagan gives the characters and the story time to evolve.
+While Kyliegh Curran proves to be a real new discovery, who will definitely be seen more of, Rebecca Ferguson as a cold-blooded supernatural killer can send shivers down the audience's spine.
+You can tell Ferguson enjoyed playing such an evil character for once.
+And when Rose the Hat is really in her element, the film can definitely get disturbing and gory.
+But there are also plenty of quieter moments where Flanagan gives the characters and the story time to develop.

-The last act that takes Danny back to the overlook is undoubtedly one of the movie's highlights.
-Especially the set designers did a great job to rebuild the backdrops of Kubrick's film as true to the original as possible.
-Even if a key scene doesn't quite leave the impression that the makers had hoped for (for obvious reasons that shouldn't be revealed here), the finale is a worthy bow to the classic movie from 1980.
+The final act, which takes Danny back to the Overlook, is undoubtedly one of the highlights of the film.
+The set designers in particular have done a great job here of recreating the settings of Kubrick's film as faithfully as possible.
+Even if a key scene here doesn't quite leave the impression the makers were probably hoping for (for obvious reasons that won't be revealed here), the finale is a thoroughly worthy bow to the 1980 classic film.